Borboletazul/Front-end/README.md

 <a> google</a> - link to another page/diretoy/file, and you can add a reference
-to the link href="google.com" and it could send the user to the adress -->
+to the link href="google.com" and it could send the user to the adress One of the most important thing in the structure of the site are the boxes
+<div> </div>
+-->

 # CSS - cascading style sheets